 I know you want to tell someone but you are afraid to.
 It’s hard to know what to say or to whom.
 And it’s frightening to think of baring your deepest darkest hurt to another human being.
+You may even think you’ve been leaving clues that seem like flashing neon signs and no one is picking up on them which makes you think they don’t care.
+However, what you think is obvious just is not to others.

 Will the person you tell freak out?
 Will they think of you as weak or selfish?
 Will they believe you?
 I won’t lie.
 They might.